-Sometimes the small intestine can get blocked after IPAA surgery, but this problem is less common.
-Most of the time, a person can recover from a blockage following an IPAA surgery with a short stay in the hospital and intravenous fluids.
+Sometimes the small intestine can become blocked after IPAA surgery, but this problem is less common.
+Most of the time, a person can recover from a blockage after an IPAA surgery with a short stay in the hospital and intravenous fluids.

 After ulcerative colitis surgery, a person may need to change their diet.
 Without a colon, the body digests food differently.

-People may find that certain foods cause diarrhea or digestive problems following surgery.
-When trying new foods, it is wise if they introduce only a little at a time to minimize any possible issues.
+People may find that certain foods cause diarrhea or other digestive problems after surgery.
+When trying a new food, it is wise to consume only a little at a time to minimize any possible issues.

-While problematic foods vary from person-to-people, many find it best to avoid the following foods to minimize discomfort and diarrhea:
+While problematic foods vary, many find it best to avoid the following foods to minimize discomfort and diarrhea:

-- dried fruit, such as prunes, figs, and raisins
+- dried fruits such as prunes, figs, and raisins

 - raw fruits and vegetables